mideind/GreynirTranslateChromePlugin/README.md

 See directions at https://developer.chrome.com/docs/extensions/mv3/getstarted/

 ## Bundling and loading to Chrome Store
+Commit all changes and add a git tag which is equal to the version defined in `manifest.json`.

 Bundle the package with `bundle.sh` and upload the zip file to the Chrome Web Store via the Developer Dashboard.

 You must have a chrome web store developer account. haukurpj@mideind.is is a registered account.